 We expect to continue to rely on third parties for the production, characterization, and release testing of clinical and commercial quantities of all product candidates and associated reagents.
-For example, we are working with Lentigen on lentivirus manufacturing, Miltenyi on cell processing, and the Dana-Farber Cancer Institute on cGMP cell preparation and manufacturing activities for use in first-in-human studies of our ROR1-targeting CAR T cell therapy candidate ONCT-808.
-There are no unusually complicated biochemistries or equipment required in the manufacturing process for zilovertamab, ONCT-808 or ONCT-534, which we believe allows for potential manufacturing flexibility and cost and vein to vein time efficiencies.
+We have developed a fully closed, robust and automated manufacturing process that has the potential to reduce the time patients must wait for their individual CAR T therapy to be produced, compared with currently approved CAR T products.
+For example, we work with Lentigen on lentivirus manufacturing, Miltenyi on cell processing, and the Dana-Farber Cancer Institute on cGMP cell preparation and manufacturing activities for use in first-in-human studies of our ROR1-targeting CAR T cell therapy candidate ONCT-808.
+There are no unusually complicated biochemistries or equipment required in the manufacturing process for ONCT-534, ONCT-808 or zilovertamab, which we believe allows for potential manufacturing flexibility and cost and vein to vein time efficiencies.